 Ravenna enjoyed its moment of glory between the fifth and seventh centuries, when it briefly took the place of Rome as the capital of the vast Roman Empire in the west.
 It remained the capital of the Ostrogoths—the barbarians who caused the fall of Rome—and finally of the Byzantine protectorate under Justinian.
 Ravenna’s importance during the early Christian period explains the many churches full of famed gold leaf mosaics, the beauty and antiquity of which continue to astound modern-day visitors.
 Students can visit workshops where restorers and mosaic craftsmen still perpetuate the ancient mosaic techniques.
 Eight monuments in Ravenna have been declared Patrimony of Humanity by UNESCO, all dating from the fifth and sixth centuries.
 Today Ravenna is a charming small Italian city, capital of the Romagna region.
 In addition to the extraordinary wealth of ancient mosaics, Ravenna houses the tomb of Dante, who died here in 1321 while in exile from Florence.
 A fun tidbit from history: Ravenna still refuses to give his remains to his native city!

 Italy’s trendy fashion capital is a bustling urban center in the north, not far from beautiful Lake Como, the Alps, and the French, Swiss, and Austrian boarders.
 Apart from great shopping, there are noteworthy attractions in Milan such as the fifteenth century gothic Duomo, the impressive Sforza Castle, and the Pinacoteca di Brera Art gallery.
+It is also home to Leonardo Da Vinci’s famed “The Last Supper” mural, located in the Santa Maria delle Grazie church.
 Milan is a three-hour train trip from Florence and is not recommended as a day trip; it is better reserved for a weekend adventure.